 - Present a poster summarizing the thesis research at the annual student poster session of the Physics Department.
 The poster session usually takes place the week during which spring classes end.

-- the thesis committee must further unanimously agree by vote that the work done by the student, as demonstrated during the oral defense and by the written thesis, represents exceptional quality and originality.
+- Complete all of the above requirements, plus, the the thesis committee must further unanimously agree by vote that the work you've done, as demonstrated during the oral defense and by the written thesis, represents exceptional quality and originality.